terrabakky/documentation-api/Events.md

 - `cc`: true | false; defaults to true for returning Cloud Conformity activity-events.
 - `page[size]`: Indicates the number of results that should be returned.
 Maximum value is 1000 and defaults to 100 if not specified
 - `page[number]`: Indicates the page number, defaults to 0
-- `filter`: Optional parameter including services, regions, statuses, ruleIds, userIds, identities, since, and until.
+- `filter`: Optional parameter including services, regions, userIds, identities, since, and until.

 **IMPORTANT:**
 &nbsp;&nbsp;&nbsp;Some guidelines about using this endpoint:
 1. If acountIds are not provided, events are returned from all accounts you have access to.
 If you are ADMIN, organisation-level events are also returned.
 2. If you provide an accountId to an account you do not have at least ReadOnly access to, events from that account will not be returned.
-3. You can pull 2 types of events from this endpoint.
-The first is main (parent) events: `aws=true` will return **AWS events**; `cc=true` will return Cloud Conformity **activity-events**.
+3. You can pull 2 types of events from this endpoint. `aws=true` will return **AWS events**; `cc=true` will return Cloud Conformity **activity-events**.
 For more information, see examples below.

 ##### Filtering
 The `filter` query parameter is reserved to be used as the basis for filtering.
 Any plural filter parameters (e.g. filter[region **s**]) accepts a comma-seperated list.
 E.g. `filter[regions]=us-east-1,us-east-2`